vnu-hcmiu-cvip/vnu-hcmiu-cvip.github.io/README.md

 # hcmiu-cvip.github.io

-To turn on the server, run
+To turn on the server, run the following
 ```
 cloudflared tunnel run
 ```